 2. Ben Lomond

-Ben Lomond Track is a hiker’s dream.
+The Ben Lomond Track is a hiker’s dream.
 This epic trail was the first hike I did in Queenstown many years ago and since then, I’ve done it multiple times.
-It’s also one of the most popular hikes in all of NZ.

 If you hike the entire way up and back you’re going to need somewhere between 6 to 8 hours depending on how fit you are.
 The reason?
 The trail climbs a whopping 1,483 meters (4,865 feet) over 7 kilometers (4.3 miles).
 It’s a pretty big gain in elevation that always has me struggling!